 One of the most important lessons that I’ve gained at MBS is the importance of having a supportive network around you.

-Since commencing my course, I have met some incredible people who have challenged me, built up my confidence and empowered me to pursue things that I would have otherwise thought were outside my reach.
+I have met some incredible people who have challenged me, built up my confidence and empowered me to pursue things that I would have otherwise thought were outside my reach.
 Aimee Church